cap-js-community/event-queue/docs/status-handling/index.md

 ## Exceeded

 An event's status changes to `Exceeded` when it fails to process successfully after a certain number of attempts.
 This status is used to prevent the system from getting stuck in a loop trying to process an event that continually fails.
 When an event's status is `Exceeded`, it typically requires manual intervention to resolve the issue causing the processing failure.
 Once resolved, the event can be reset and reprocessed.

+## Suspended

+The `Suspended` status indicates an event is temporarily on hold and excluded from processing.
+This can be set manually or programmatically.

+### Key Points

+- **No Processing:** Suspended events are skipped in the processing cycle and do not increment retry counters.
+- **Resumption:** Events can be resumed by updating their status to `Open`.
+- **Use Cases:** Useful for aligning with dependencies, issue resolution, or administrative control.

+Suspending events ensures flexibility in managing workflows without removing events from the queue.